New Undergraduate Students 2019/20

-This 'New Students' page, though, is from your academic department, Biomedical Science (BMS), and deals with matters related to your programme of study.
-It also contains some rather more relaxing information from BMSSoc, the department’s student society.
+This webpage, though, is from your academic department (Biomedical Science - ‘BMS’ for short) and deals with matters related to your programme of study.
+It also contains some rather more relaxing information from BMS SOC, the department’s student society.

 During Intro week you will also have many opportunities to meet other students, join sports clubs and Societies, meet your tutor, meet your mentor (if you have elected to have one), formally register for your degree, accommodation, the computing facilities, the library, etc. It will be a busy time!

 Please find time to visit the University 'New Students' page on the Student Services Information Desk (SSiD) website that contains details on the things you will need to know during your first few days at the University.
 Also, of interest to you may be the Students' Union page.

 If you use Twitter, you can follow the University's feed at

 Departmental Intro Week activities will focus on the academic part of your time at University including meeting your personal tutor and other staff, visiting the department, meeting other BMS students and exploring how to learn at University.